aeoncl/wlmatrix/README.md

 # WLMatrix
-A translation layer between MSNP18 and the Matrix Protocol Making Windows Live Messenger 2009 a Matrix Client while keeping all of it's functionality.
+A translation layer between MSNP18 and the Matrix Protocol making WLM 2009 a Matrix client while keeping all of it's functionality.

 ![WLMatrix logo](https://i.imgur.com/62Rx1Fq.png)

 ## How it will work